 Part 5: Perceived Stigma Associated with Using PrEP: Overall, respondents perceived a moderate amount of stigma to be associated with the use of PrEP (mean=2.87 on a 1–5 scale, SD=0.57).
 Younger men had significantly higher perceived stigma scores than older men did (3.19 versus 1.66; t=17.14, p<0.0001).
 In the multivariate equation, age was the strongest contributor to the model when race, educational attainment, sexual orientation, and HIV serostatus were also considered (p<0.0001).

-Among younger men, the most consequential stigmarelated
+Among younger men, the most consequential stigmarelated concerns were:

 • Others would think that the person was having sex with many different partners if they were to find out that they were using PrEP (88.3%),